What is a Bunion?

 Pain is the main reason that you seek treatment for a bunion.
 Analgesics may help.

-Inflammation is best eased via ice therapy and techniques or exercises that de-load the inflammed structures.
+Ice therapy and techniques or exercises that de-load the inflammed structures best ease inflammation.
 Anti-inflammatory medications may help.

-Your physiotherapist will use an array of treatment tools to reduce your pain and inflammation.
+Your physiotherapist will use various treatment tools to reduce your pain and inflammation.

 These include ice, electrotherapy, acupuncture, de-loading taping techniques, soft tissue massage and orthotics to off-load the bunion.